pypa/packaging.python.org/source/key_projects.rst

 `GitHub <https://github.com/pyscaffold/pyscaffold>`__ |
 `PyPI <https://pypi.org/project/pyscaffold/>`__

-PyScaffold is a project generator that focus on bootstrapping Python packages, ready to be shared on PyPI and installable via :ref:`pip`.
+PyScaffold is a project generator for bootstrapping Python packages, ready to be shared on PyPI and installable via :ref:`pip`.
-It relies on a set of sane default configurations and conventions for existing and battle-proven tools (such as :ref:`setuptools`, pytest_ and Sphinx_) to provide a productive environment so developers can start coding right away.
+It relies on a set of sane default configurations for established tools (such as :ref:`setuptools`, pytest_ and Sphinx_) to provide a productive environment so developers can start coding right away.
-PyScaffold can also be used to upgrade existing code that was not originally planed as a Python package, helping with its distribution.
+PyScaffold can also be used with existing projects to make packaging easier.

 .. _scikit-build: